QubesOS/qubes-doc/services/mgmt1.md

 will not close the connection.

 A method yielding events will not ever return a `OK` or `EXCEPTION` message.

+When calling such method, it will produce an artificial event `connection-established` just after connection, to help avoiding race conditions during event handler registration.

 ### EXCEPTION (2)